-Poultry and waterfowl from within Wisconsin need ONE of the following:
+Poultry and waterfowl FROM WITHIN WISCONSIN need ONE of the following:

-- An NPIP certificate stating the flock of origin is a US pullorum-typhoid clean and for turkeys a Mycloplasma gallisepticum clean flock or NPIP affiliate flockc or - Documentation the flock of origin is a Wisconsin Tested Flock and has tested negative for pullorum-typhoid and for turkeys Mycoplasma gallisepticum,c or - Documentation the flock of origin is a Wisconsin Associate Flockc, or - Individual tests for sexually mature birds (turkeys over 6 months, all other birds over 4 months) within 90 days before arrival at the show.
+- For eggs and birds of all ages, an NPIP certificate stating the flock of origin is a US pullorum-typhoid clean and for turkeys a Mycloplasma gallisepticum clean flock or NPIP affiliate flock^c or - For eggs and birds of all ages, documentation the flock of origin is a Wisconsin Tested Flock and has tested negative for pullorum-typhoid and for turkeys Mycoplasma gallisepticum,^c or - For eggs and birds of all ages, documentation the flock of origin is a Wisconsin Associate Flock^c, or - For sexually mature birds (turkeys over 6 months, all other birds over 4 months), individual tests within 90 days before arrival at the show.
 These birds also need wing or leg band identification (ID).
 All birds must test negative for pullorum-typhoid, and turkeys must test negative for Mycoplasma gallisepticum.
 After testing there can be no change of ownership or commingling with other birds that are not part of the flock except at other shows/fairs.
+Eggs and sexually immature birds are not eligible for individual testing and cannot be shown unless they originate from an enrolled NPIP, NPIP affiliate, Wisconsin Tested, or Wisconsin Associate flock.